Choose your settings

 • Your tax impact if the EAPs are added to your child's taxable income in Quebec: Note that EAPs are added to the student's taxable income.
 This could affect the tax credit you get for the amount transferred from an adult child who is enrolled in post-secondary studies, since the tax credit decreases as your child's income increases.

-Talk to your advisor to develop the right withdrawal strategy for your family.
+Talk to an advisor to develop the right withdrawal strategy for your family.

 Important numbers

-• 6 months: The amount of time you have after the educational program ends to make educational assistance payments.
+• 6 months: The amount of time you have after completion of studies to benefit from educational assistance payments.

 • 35 years: The amount of time you have to use the accumulated funds, starting from the year you open the RESP.

 RESP withdrawals can be used to help a student pay for their studies, to help another child save for their education or to increase your savings.
-You can invest withdrawn capital in another child's RESP, or you can add it to your retirement savings in your RRSP if you have unused contribution room.
+You can invest withdrawn capital in another child's RESP, or to a savings plan such as your RRSP for retirementif you have unused contribution room.

 * You can only contribute to your RRSP if you have contribution room available.